Sue Barker: Broadcasting career

 After retiring as a tennis player, Barker became a commentator and sports reporter for Australia's Channel 7 in 1985 before anchoring tennis coverage for British Sky Broadcasting from 1990 to 1993.
 In 1993, Barker joined the BBC and hosted its Wimbledon coverage as a regular guest on Today at Wimbledon with Harry Carpenter.
 She took over as host of Today at Wimbledon in 1994, and from 2000 until 2022, she anchored the two-week-long broadcast for the network.

 Barker has branched out since joining the BBC, becoming one of their chief sports presenters.
 She was one of the presenters of Grandstand and the presenter of the long-running sports quiz show A Question of Sport (QoS) since 1997, having succeeded David Coleman.
 She retired as QoS presenter following the BBC's decision to revamp the show, having recorded her last episode in September 2020.
 She was a host of the annual BBC Sports Personality of the Year awards ceremony from 1994 to 2012 before stepping down in 2013.

 Barker has hosted BBC Sport's coverage of the Australian Open, the French Open, Queens Club Championships, Eastbourne, the Davis Cup, the ATP World Tour Finals and Wimbledon.

 Other sporting events she has hosted have included the Grand National (2000–2007), the Derby (2001–2007), Racing at Ascot and Longchamp (1995–1999), Hennessy Gold Cup at Newbury, the Great North Run, World Athletics Championships and European Athletics Championships (1999–2009), BBC Sports Personality of the Year (1994–2012), Commonwealth Games (1994–2010), Summer Olympics (1996–2012) and Winter Olympics (1994–2010).

+For the Sydney 2000 Olympics, Barker led the BBC's coverage of the games alongside Steve Rider.
+At the Athens 2004 Olympics, Barker again headed the BBC's coverage alongside Rider.
+At the Beijing 2008 Games, Barker fronted the day's evening action, as well as coverage of the Opening and Closing Ceremonies.
+At the London 2012 Games, Barker presented coverage of events through the afternoon.
+This was Barker's final time presenting the Summer Olympics.

+For the Salt Lake City 2002 Winter Olympics, Barker was one of the BBC's lead presenters.
+This was a role she took up again for the Turin 2006 Games.
+For the Vancouver 2010 Olympics, Barker once again lead the BBC's coverage, as well as commentating on the figure skating alongside Robin Cousins.
+Barker did not present coverage at the Sochi 2014 Games but did commentate on the figure skating events once again.